cs1302uga/cs1302-api-app/README.md

     feature is not currently available over X11 forwarding from Odin.
     We're sorry to say this, but **you should not attempt to add audio to your application** for this project.

+3. **Examples of Projects that would not be allowed:**

+   1. Get a random image of a dog from the Dog API and a random image of a cat from another API and then show them next to each other.
+        - This example does not combine the APIs.
+The response (or part of the response) from the first API is not used to query the second.
+        - User input is not used to adjust the query to the first API.
+   2. Get your latitude/longitude or other location information from API #1 and send the location information to API #2 to get current weather, local events, etc.
+        - User input is not used to adjust the query to the first API - even if the user is required to click a button to start the process.
+   3. An application that uses an API that responds with a image data(instead of JSON).

 [![license\_image](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)